-To help, here are a few MRO storeroom best practices, covering storeroom design, organization, inventory control and reporting.
-By implementing these strategies, businesses can create a more efficient and responsive storeroom that supports operational continuity while aligning with broader MRO industry trends.
+To help, here are a few MRO storeroom management best practices, covering storeroom design, organization, inventory control and reporting.
+By implementing these strategies, businesses can create a more efficient and responsive maintenance storeroom that supports operational continuity while aligning with broader MRO industry trends.

 MRO storeroom design

 - Optimized floor plans & aisle widths: A storeroom should accommodate easy navigation for storeroom personnel, forklifts or carts.
 Placing frequently used parts near the entrance minimizes retrieval time while maintaining adequate aisle widths for smooth traffic flow.
+When technicians don’t have to walk as far, repairs can be finished faster.

 MRO storeroom organization